AdiWeit/WakeMate/README.md

 3.2.1 open the path `/etc/systemd/user`

 3.2.2 right click on a blank space and click `open as system manager`.
-It will ask you for your password, so you have to enter it.
+It will ask you for the (root) password, so you have to enter it.

-3.2.3 paste the [`WakeMate.service`](service file) you copied.
+3.2.3 paste the [`service file`](WakeMate.service) you copied.
 It has to have the same name as the original file.

 3.3 open the terminal and

 3.4 Reload the system manager configuration: `systemctl --user daemon-reload`

-3.5 Enable the service to start on boot: `systemctl enable --user --now WakeMate.servicee`
+3.5 Enable the service to start on boot: `systemctl enable --user --now WakeMate.service`

-3.6 Start the service: `systemctl restart --user --now WakeMate.service `
+3.6 Start the service: `systemctl start --user --now WakeMate.service`

+To restart the service, use `systemctl restart --user --now WakeMate.service`

 4. run "sudo visudo" in the terminal.
 It will ask for the password, so enter it.

 note that the following key combinations might vary due to different editors that might be run.
 The key combinations should work for GNU nano.